 Victims First Northumbria (VFN) is a Charitable Company (Charity Number 1164578).
-Both the Police and Crime Commissioner and Chief Constable are Trustees for VFN.
-The Chief Constable had no material transactions with VFN in 2017/18.
+VFN is governed by a Board of Trustees which includes both the Police and Crime Commissioner and Chief Constable.

-Victims First Northumbria is an independent and free victim referral service, working closely with other partner agencies in order to provide specialist support and advice to victims of crime.
+VFN is an independent and free victim referral service, working closely with other partner agencies in order to provide specialist support and advice to victims of crime.

-During 2017/18 the OPCC made a grant payment of $\pounds 0.798$ million to Victims First Northumbria under a Ministry of Justice Grant and a payment of $\pounds 0.080$ million from the Police Property Act Fund.
-The OPCC invoiced Victims First Northumbria for services provided during 2017/18 in relation to staff costs and professional services totalling $\pounds 0.027$ million.
+During 2018/19 the OPCC made a grant payment of £0.777 million to VFN under a Ministry of Justice Grant and a payment of £0.044 million from the Police Property Act Fund.
+In addition the Commissioner received Home Office funding during the year from the Police Transformation Fund (PTF) for the delivery of certain multi-agency projects.
+Some elements were delivered by VFN and payments totalling £0.192 million were made to VFN primarily in relation to the delivery of those elements.
+The OPCC invoiced Victims First Northumbria for services provided during 2018/19 in relation to staff costs and IT costs totalling £0.044 million.